Running a Go Server Extensibly in dotnet aspire

 14app.Run(url: $"http://0.0.0.0:{Environment.GetEnvironmentVariable("PORT") ??
 "5000"}");

-For practical use, add a reference to the reverse proxy project in the aspire apphost project, and add and modify the following statement in the Program.cs file.
+For practical application, add the reverse proxy project as a reference in the aspire apphost project, and then add and modify the following statements in the Program.cs file:

 1dotnet add reference ../ReverseProxy